majid-T/sea-service-time/README.md

-# sea-service-time
+# Sea-Service-Time

-DAPP on Hyper Ledger Fabric for recording seafarers sea service time on a disterbuted ledger
+DAPP on Hyper Ledger Fabric for recording seafarers sea service time on a disterbuted ledger.

+This repo conisist of 4 parts

+- [backend](https://github.com/majid-T/sea-service-time/tree/master/backend): Which is the part which exposes chaincode function as REST endpoints.
+It uses JWT for authentication.
+- [blockchain-network](https://github.com/majid-T/sea-service-time/tree/master/blockchain-network): Inlucdes instruction on seting up the network and registering admin and users.
+- [chaincode](https://github.com/majid-T/sea-service-time/tree/master/chaincode/javascript): it inlclude's chaincode package which will be installed on each peer.
+- frontend: the ReacJs frontend part to connect to the fabric nodes.

-## Modeling Ver:0.1.0
+## Modeling Ver:0.3.0

 ### Assets